-My transversal practice, developed from my recent art practice-led doctoral research at the National College of Art & Design, Ireland, grows from various life experience in art, science, alternative forestry and Green politics and involves: exploring, learning about new-to-Ireland, Close-to-Nature continuous cover forestry (an alternative to monoculture, clearfell forestry), experimental film-making, writing, eco-philosophy and eco-criticism reflections, national forest policy development and ecocide law advocacy (I succeeded in getting continuous cover forestry as the key point in the new Irish Green Party Forest policy (2012) and that the Green Party of Ireland and Northern Ireland recognise that a crime of ecocide (the long term destruction of ecosystems by man) be supported in international law (2013).
+My ecosocial practice, with my ecological art practice-led doctoral research at the National College of Art & Design, Ireland (The Ecological Turn: Living Well with Forests… to explain ecosocial art practice, Fitzgerald 2018), arose from various life experience in art, science, alternative forestry and Green politics.
+My practice involves and is informed by: exploring, learning and implement new-to-Ireland, Close-to-Nature continuous cover forestry management (an alternative to monoculture, clearfell forestry) with professional foresters and other landowners, experimental film-making, writing, eco-philosophy and ecocriticism reflections, national forest policy development and ecocide law advocacy (I helped get ‘continuous cover forestry’ introduced as the key point in the new Irish Green Party Forest policy (2012), and have promoted successful motions supported by the members of the Green Party of Ireland and Northern Ireland that the crime of ecocide (the long term destruction of ecosystems by man) be supported in international law (2013, 2020).

-I employ blogging as a creative method for my ongoing eco-social art practice.
-This approach enables me to collate diverse activities and information as a motivating ‘connected learning’ form.
-My blog www.hollywoodforest.com has also created a narrative for this long-term project, allowing a means to communicate transversally to diverse local and online audiences.
+I employ blogging as a creative method and means to curate my ongoing ecosocial art practice.
+This approach enables me to collate diverse activities and information as a motivating story on www.hollywoodforest.com to communicate to diverse local and online audiences.

-Overall, my ongoing eco-social art practice envisions a way to ‘softly subvert’* the stranglehold of industrial forestry.
-I see my practice as a meme for the Symbiocene (Albrecht, 2016, 2019**) rather than the ecocide of the Anthropocene, as it emphasises ideas and practices to enhance the mutual flourishing of all life.
+Overall, my ongoing ecosocial art practice envisions a way to ‘softly subvert’* the stranglehold of industrial forestry so that we can envision ways to live well with forests in perpetuity.
+Therefore, I see my practice as a meme for the Symbiocene (Albrecht, 2016, 2019**) rather than the ecocide of the Anthropocene, as it emphasises ideas and practices to enhance the mutual flourishing of all life.

 See my work since 2008 on The Hollywood Forest Story here: